x

 Viking penannular brooch - bronze

 07 Fib Tierkopf Buy a Viking penannular brooch replica with realistic animal after models from Birka, Gotland and Hedeby.
-Bronze, silver plated or sterling silver 6cm
+Bronze, silver-plated or 925 silver 6cm

 Details